bhargav253/expenses/README.md

 - SQLite database is used automatically
 - No Google OAuth setup required
 - AI functionality uses mock responses (no API key needed)
-- All PDF processing happens client-side
+- PDF processing happens server-side with Camelot and PyPDF
+- Structured logging to `logs/app.log` with JSON format

 ### Cloud Deployment (Render.com)